Today I want to write about feeling great.

 Whew.
 Cancer isn’t so bad after all.

 Maybe I’ll get a full-time job.
 I’ll write a novel.
-I’ll adopt a baby from China.
+I’ll adopt a baby from

 I read somewhere that metastatic breast cancer isn’t fatal anymore.
 It’s a “manageable chronic illness.”